 Of course we could go back to our modeling software and address the issue at the start, but we can also operate directly in Voxelizer, thanks to the Voxel transformations panel.

-Let’s select the model, go to the voxel transformations tab and move object in Z of -20 voxels.
+Let’s select the model, go to the voxel transformations tab and move object in Z of -5 mm.
 In the way the problematic part will be under the level of the printing table and will not be printed.

 Now we can apply the support.
 Let’s go to the Printing settings tab and apply a tree support preset, with a cutoff angle of 45 degrees.